Small European villages to visit in December (quiet, festive, and worth staying In)

 Food and drink in Telč

 Czech food was made for cold weather!
 Most places in Telč serve the kind of meals that keep you full for hours: stews, dumplings, soups, and plenty of baked desserts.
-What’s refreshing is that the food here isn’t “dressed up” for tourists.
-It’s just what locals eat, and the prices feel honest.
+What’s refreshing is that the food here is just normal food locals eat, and the prices feel honest.
 You’re not paying a premium for sitting in the town square.

 One of the most reliable spots is Restaurace U Marušky - a no-frills, traditional place with all the classics: svíčková (slow-cooked beef in a creamy sauce with dumplings), česnečka (garlic soup that’ll warm you up fast), and whatever roast is on for the day, usually with cabbage and a side of something buttery.
 The portions are big, the service is direct, and it’s exactly what you want when it’s below freezing outside.